 Informed consent forms given to human subjects of research must be submitted to and approved by the IRB during the request to conduct research process.
-Additional information about informed consent and sample consent forms are available on the Institutional Research page of the RVC website.
+An informed consent template is available on the Institutional Research & Effectiveness page of the RVC website.

-If the researcher modifies consent forms that have previously been approved by the IRB during the initial request to conduct research, the researcher must notify the Executive Director of Institutional Research as Chair of the IRB and submit revised documents for IRB approval.
+If the researcher modifies consent forms that have previously been approved by the IRB during the initial request to conduct research, the researcher must notify the Director of Institutional Research as Chair of the IRB and submit revised documents for IRB approval.
 Documents that need to be submitted include the following: